darthoctopus/mesa-notes/MESA_notes.md

 - $[\text{Fe/H}] = 0.03 \pm 0.08~\mathrm{dex}$
 - $L = 52.78 \pm 2.10 L_\odot$

-**Warning (logistics)**: This may take you quite a long time, since the star is quite evolved.
+**Warning (logistics)**: This exercise is optional, as it may take you quite a long time, since the star is quite evolved.

 **Warning (science)**: The actual posterior distributions for this are highly multimodal (why?).
-Local estimators of the certainties of e.g. the ages and masses are therefore liable to be significant underestimates.
+Local estimators of the uncertainties of e.g. the ages and masses are therefore liable to be significant underestimates.

 ### Exercise: Radius Inflation {-}